Are you looking for some effective exercises for your abs?

-Here are 25 moves, from simple to killer, that will not only strengthen the core, but also tone your midsection.
-They will be sure to keep your daily core workouts interesting.
+From simple to killer, these 25 abs workouts will not only tone your midsection, but they will also strengthen your core.
+They will be sure to keep your daily core workouts challenging and worthwhile.

 * Scroll down past the image for instructions on every move.